 Shown here in Figure 60 is the checksum method.
-Of course, it's hashing ability wouldn't be secure for applications like bank transactions, but it works good enough for simple data corruption detection for some method of transport, like this project.
+Of course, its hashing ability wouldn't be secure for applications like bank transactions, but it works good enough for simple data corruption detection for some method of transport, like this project.

 Lastly, the packet is held for storage in the PacketVerificationSystem class object.
 This is important in the event of transmission failure, the system will automatically resend the packet a fixed amount of tries before the user is alerted that communication with the printer has failed.
 Due to the design of the "OK" packet response of the communication protocol, this will not interfere with pending actions that the QueueManager would want to send next.
 A new packet will not send until an "OK" packet is received, indicating that the packet transmission was successful.
 If, in the event that they payload was corrupted, this "OK" packet simply will be replaced by a failure packet, and the QueueManager will not consider sending another packet until this "OK" is indeed sent.